Hotspot Shield VPN Review

 *While the free version advertises a limit of one device at a time, we could connect 11 devices simultaneously.

 **Hotspot Shield advertises that the free version throttles speeds, but we didn't measure any significant throttling.
-See here to compare speed results between the two.
+Compare speed results between the two.

 Popular VPN Comparisons

-Hotspot Shield is on par with most VPN services if you're looking to torrent files and get around some geo-restrictions, but like most other VPNs we've tested, it fails the kill switch test.
-That could be an issue if you're concerned with keeping your traffic protected at all times, like after restarting your system.
+Hotspot Shield is comparable to most VPN services if you're looking to torrent files and bypass geo-restrictions, but like most other VPNs we've tested, it fails the kill switch test.
+That could be an issue if you're concerned about keeping your traffic protected at all times, such as after restarting your system.

 Test Results